-which sets out the procurement guidelines of buying goods, services and works.
+The University has a Procurement Strategy which sets out the procurement guidelines of buying goods, services and works.
 Within this strategy, the University acknowledges that its purchasing decisions have major socio-economic and environmental implications, both locally and globally.

-The Head of Purchasing who chairs this group is a member of the Sustainability Strategy Group and provides regular reports to the meetings; the University understands that procurement is one of the most significant contributors to its carbon footprint.
+The Head of Procurement who chairs this group is a member of the Sustainability Strategy Group and provides regular reports to the meetings.
+The University understands that procurement is one of the most significant contributors to its carbon footprint.
 Training in this important area is seen as key, HEPA 6 modules are being trialled in Procurement and then rolled out to all relevant staff.
 We are working with NETpositive Futures using their supplier engagement tool.
 An example report is here.
 The University has also used the tool to establish our own Action Plan.
 An example of impact analysis for catering services is here.

 The University expects its investment managers, to take account of social, environmental and ethical considerations in the selection, retention and realisation of investments.
 The University will not invest in fossil fuels and the armaments industries.
 The University will strive to invest in companies where the activities of the company are, on ethical grounds, consistent with the educational and/or research objectives of the University.
-The Director of Finance and Resources reviews the investment position annually read his latest report.
+Read our ethical investment policy here.

 Installing Solar 50kwp PV at University of Worcester